syahrizaldev/webdev-resources/readme.md

 ## Headless CMS

-> List of headless content management systems (CMS) to help create and handle content in applications.
+List of headless content management systems to help create and manage content in apps.

 | Name                                     | Description | Pricing                    |
 | ---------------------------------------- | ----------- | -------------------------- |